pierrewinter/Humanitarian_Market_Imputation/README.md

 **Folder Structure**

 We have already created a folder structure that should help you starting right away.
 It should be seen as a guideline and shall help us navigate through the code more easily.
-All present code is exemplatory and you don't have to use any of it.
+All present code is exemplary and you don't have to use any of it.
 Feel free to delete the existing notebooks as well as the code in src.

 ```